ericgj/json-schema-valid/Readme.md

   1.  the first valid schema that specifies either `type` or `default` or both;
-  2.  the "top-level schema", otherwise
+  2.  the "top-level schema", otherwise, whether instance is valid or invalid.

   Note that the ordering of valid schemas cannot be relied on, so it is